briankennedy1/FACQ/README.md

 commonly encountered when working through the curriculum.

 The structure of the repo is:
-layer 1: phases
+layer 1: phases,
-layer 2: units
+layer 2: units,
-layer 3: weeks
+layer 3: weeks,
-layer 4: files
+layer 4: files,

 How to add content to a file: ** if you have a better system please submit it!!! ***